 These commitments are set out in the Codes of Ethics of Group companies.

-For the Piaggio group, these commitments set out in the Code of Ethics and stated by top management in the group's “environmental policy” which is the basis for environmental certification (ISO 14001) and health and safety certification (ISO 45001 and BSOHSAS 18001) already awarded and maintained at production sites, is a mandatory benchmark for all company sites no matter where they are working.
+For the Piaggio group, these commitments, set out in the Code of Ethics and confirmed by top management in the Group's "environmental policy" which is the basis for environmental certification (ISO 14001) and health and safety certification (ISO 45001) already awarded and maintained at production sites, are in any case a mandatory benchmark for all company sites.

 Risks related to processes and procedures adopted